dfar-io/dfar-io.github.com/content/posts/2020-02-08-installing-arch-linux.md

 * [Windows (using Arch Linux)](https://superuser.com/a/1387874)
 * Windows &#8211; use [Rufus][1] (you may need to use GPT && DD image mode)

+## Windows Installation

+When dual-booting both Windows and Arch Linux, install Windows first using a smaller partition and install any software required.

 ## Installation

-If planning to dual boot, install Windows first, using a smaller partition.

 First, boot the Arch Linux USB stick onto the computer of choice.
 After finished loading, you should see a command terminal.

 To increase font size during install, use:

-<pre class="wp-block-code"><code>setfont /usr/share/kbd/consolefonts/latarcyrheb-sun32.psfu.gz</code></pre>
+`setfont /usr/share/kbd/consolefonts/latarcyrheb-sun32.psfu.gz`

 ### Connect To Internet